-Estimated annual CIP appropriations, as developed by staff for the next ten years, are included in the financial plan.
+Estimated annual CIP appropriations, as developed by staff and based on a replacement cycle for infrastructure for the next ten years, are included in the financial plan.
+Levels of funding are determined by Master Plans, asset management principals and deliverability of projects.
 The capital appropriation budget in FY 2020/21 is \$13.4 million and is anticipated to increase by assumed construction inflation rate of 3.0 percent per year.
 The financial plan proposes that all capital spending be funded on a "pay-as-you-go" (PayGo) basis rather than issuing new debt.